 Step 5: Fly another 10 hours or so

 You’ll work with your instructor to polish your skills toward the FAA “checkride.”

 We have an on-staff examiner, Mike Rhodes, who can administer FAA helicopter checkrides.
 You’ll fly with Mike demonstrating most of the maneuvers that you’ve learned with your regular instructor and walk away with an FAA Private Pilot’s Certificate.

 Step 7: Enjoy the Freedom of Flight

 Congratulations!
 You are a certificated pilot!
-You can now introduce your family and friends to the joys of flight, renting East Coast Aero Club’s four-seat R44s at $329/hour, the lowest price in the world, including all taxes and fuel.
+You can now introduce your family and friends to the joys of flight, renting East Coast Aero Club’s four-seat R44s at $349/hour (with $10 cash discount rate applied), the lowest price in the world, including all taxes and fuel.